project-renard-survey/oyez-scotus/README.md

 ```

 ## Repository Folder Structure
-The basic structure of this repository is based on the URL Structure of www.oyez.org and our public API available at api.oyez.org.
+The basic structure of this repository is based on the URL Structure of [oyez.org](https://www.oyez.org) and our public API available at `api.oyez.org`.

 The Public API URL returns the most current version of each file and may be more current than the files in this repository.

 ### advocates
-Metadata about the attorneys who have advocated for parties in cases in the Supreme Court.
+Metadata about the attorneys who have advocated for parties in cases in the Supreme Court is located in the [**advocates** folder](https://github.com/free-law-coalition/oyez-scotus/tree/master/advocates).
 Referenced from within case metadata.

 * File: `advocates/[name].json`
 * Page: `https://www.oyez.org/advocates/[name]`